moodle/devdocs/docs/guides/javascript/index.md

 Like our PHP classes and Mustache templates, our JavaScript modules each belong to a particular {term}`component` and must be named according to our standard [name and namespace conventions](/general/development/policies/naming#javascript).

-The naming scheme for Moodle’s JavaScript fits into the pattern:
+The naming scheme for Moodle's JavaScript fits into the pattern:

 `[component_name]/[optional/sub/namespace/][modulename]`